HausCloud/AWS-EB-SSL/README.md

 ## Usage

-- Clone your environment using eb init and eb labs download
+- Clone your environment using EB CLI
-- Clone this repo
+- Clone this repository
-- Choose a script in ./platform/hooks/postdeploy and delete the other (00_ssl_setup_certbot.sh recommended)
-- Copy both .ebextensions and .platform into your environment
+- Copy .ebextensions and .platform into your environment
 - Run eb deploy

 ## Contributing